tfgg/yournextmep/_candidates/eu2014/labour/khalid-hadadi.md

 person: khalid-hadadi
 region: east-midlands
 party: labour
-title: East Midlands - Labour Party - Khalid Hadadi
+title: Khalid Hadadi is running for MEP in East Midlands for the Labour Party
 incumbent: false
 ---